 As discussed above, the proposed development would have limited impacts on the movement of threatened species in the local area.
-While a small area of planted native vegetation would be removed, movement corridors within the local area would largely be maintained with the retention of a large area of intact native woodland, scattered mature trees, and areas of planted native vegetation throughout the Study Area.
+While a small area of native grassland associated with Vegetation Zone 2, and a small area of planted native vegetation would be removed, movement corridors within the local area would largely be maintained with the retention of a large area of intact native woodland, scattered mature trees, and areas of planted native vegetation throughout the Study Area.